Jean-KOUAGOU/Specific-Graph-Traversal/README.md

 # Specific-Graph-Traversal
-This repositry contains my implementation of a specific graph traversal algorithm for find the minimum set of starting nodes of a graph for full exploration
+This repositry contains my implementation of a specific graph traversal algorithm for finding the minimum set of starting nodes of a graph for its full exploration.